 In terms of size, perhaps the best proxy for gold compared to ‘outstanding bond issuance’ is the combined value of gold in private bullion stocks and the official sector – often referred to as financial gold.
-GFMS, an independent consultancy firm, estimated this to be 64,700 tonnes at the end of 2012.
-(At the Q3 2013 average gold price (London PM fix) of US$1,266.4/oz, the value of this tonnage would be US$2.759 trillion.)
-On this measure, at the end of 2012 gold was larger than each of the major bond markets, except for those in US Treasuries and Japanese government bonds.
+GFMS, an independent consultancy firm, estimated this to be 67,700 tonnes at the end of 2014.
+(Using the 2014 average gold price (London PM fix) of US$1,266.4/oz, the value of this tonnage would be US$2.8 trillion.)
+On this measure, at the end of 2014 gold was larger than each of the major bond markets, except for those in US Treasuries and Japanese government bonds

 From time to time central banks might lend part of their gold to other market participants to earn an additional yield.
 This is referred to as gold ‘leasing’.